rkoshak/sensorReporter/i2c/README.md

 ## `i2c.pwm.PwmHatColorLED`

-Commands 3 to 4 channels on the [Adafruit PWM HAT](https://learn.adafruit.com/adafruit-16-channel-pwm-servo-hat-for-raspberry-pi) to control a RGB or RGBW LED.
+Commands 1, 3 or 4 channels on the [Adafruit PWM HAT](https://learn.adafruit.com/adafruit-16-channel-pwm-servo-hat-for-raspberry-pi) to control a white, RGB or RGBW LED.
 A received command will be sent back on all configured connections to the configured return topic, to keep them up to date.

 ### Dependencies